-- Sends APA and SASP updates as received by national organizations - Encourages APA membership - Recruits student publications for School Psychology: From Science to Practice, the SASP newsletter
+- Actively participates in the APA/Div.
+16 Student Rep program, as directed by APA - Sends APA and SASP updates as received by national organizations - Encourages APA membership - Recruits student publications for School Psychology: From Science to Practice, the SASP newsletter - Prepare brief reports for UO School Psychology Program faculty on activities of the APA Student Leader.
+Brief reports should be presented orally at program/faculty meetings or submitted in writing to be included in the faculty meeting minutes.

-SPSY Admissions Logistic Coordinators (two student representatives - 1 M.S. & 1 Ph.D. student)
+SPSY Admissions Committee Members (three student representatives - at least 1 M.S. & 1 Ph.D. student)